Psychtoolbox-3/psychtoolbox-3.github.com/docs/InstallKinect.md

    and [Kinect3DDemo](Kinect3DDemo) for a start, then delve into your own Kinect adventures.

 The current Kinect low level drivers are still early prototypes, so
-expect occassional bugs or weird behaviour.
+expect occasional bugs or weird behaviour.

 # GNU/Linux